A shilling a day

 that life’s not getting older, it’s more evolution.

-And without any fuss she’d be sure to get through it
+And without any fuss she’d be sure to get

 if a job needed doing and Mollie could do it: